Skip to main content

 • Jane: Jane Goodall is known for dedicating much of her life to studying and understanding chimpanzees.

-• Henrietta: Henrietta Swan Leavitt was an astronomer who studied the luminosity of stars and the creator of Leavitt’s Law.
+• Henrietta: Henrietta Swan Leavitt was an astronomer who studied the luminosity of stars and was the creator of Leavitt’s Law.

 • Nora: Nora Stanton Blatch was an architect and civil engineer and the first female to be admitted into the American Society of Civil Engineers.